n0j0games/aoc2020/README.md

-# aoc2020
+# Advent of Code 2020
- My Code from the Advent of Code 2020
+My Code from the Advent of Code 2020.
+Some code may not work 100%

 How to run:
 - Install ghci (Haskell)